xmchen0/google-books-search/README.md

 ## Description
 A React-based Google Books Search app utilising Node, Express and MongoDB so that users can save books to review or purchase later.

+    Search - User can search for books via the Google Books API and render them here.
+    Saved - Renders all books saved to the Mongo database.

+    Books result should display the following fields:
+    * title - Title of the book from the Google Books API
+    * authors - The books's author(s) as returned from the Google Books API
+    * description - The book's description as returned from the Google Books API
+    * image - The Book's thumbnail image as returned from the Google Books API
+    * link - The Book's information link as returned from the Google Books API

+    Express routes for app:
+    /api/books (get) - Should return all saved books as JSON.
+    /api/books (post) - Will be used to save a new book to the database.
+    /api/books/:id (delete) - Will be used to delete a book from the database by Mongo _id.
+    * (get) - Will load your single HTML page in client/build/index.html.
+Make sure you have this after all other routes are defined.

+    Connect to a MongoDB database named "googlebooks" using the mongoose npm package.
+Using mongoose, create a Book schema.

 ## Development
 * React
 * MongoDB